Best daily deals

 Here are some more tips and tricks you can try out while using Google Photos:

-• You can automatically create movies from your Google Photos pictures by tapping on Assistant and then select Movie.
-You have 10 different categories to choose from, including Love Story, Selfie Movie, and Doggie Movie.
+- You can automatically create movies from your Google Photos pictures by going into Utilities and then selecting Movie.
+You can use different categories to choose from, including Love Story, Selfie Movie, and Doggie Movie.

-• There’s a feature that lets you use saved images on your phone as live wallpaper.
-Those photos are cycled automatically through the home screen.
+- There’s a feature that lets you use saved images on your phone as live wallpaper.
+Those photos cycle automatically through the home screen.

-• The Collage Editor is a recent feature that lets you select multiple photos and put them together in a variety of different layouts and designs.
+- The Collage Editor feature lets you select multiple photos and put them together in various layouts and designs.